go-gorm/gorm.io/pages/gen/sql_annotation.md

 ### `for`

-The `for` expression iterates over a slice to generate the SQL, let's take an example:
+The `for` expression iterates over a slice to generate the SQL, let's explain by example

 ```go
 // SELECT * FROM @@table